Preprocessing

 # Use CREPE to extract F0 for pre-processing.
 Enable it for better results, or disable it for faster processing.

-Run commands
+### **Run commands**

-Navigate to the Diff-SVC folder in the command line and make sure you are in the diff-svc environment.
+[Navigate](/the-beginners-guide-to-diff-svc/appendix.md#change-directory-in-windows-cmd) to the Diff-SVC folder in the command line and make sure you are [in the `diff-svc` environment](/the-beginners-guide-to-diff-svc/setting-up/setting-up-the-environment.md#using-conda).
 Then run:

 set PYTHONPATH=.